jc2939/SpoiledMilkEstore/docs/DesignDoc.md

 >This section describes the web interface flow; this is how the user views and interacts with the e-store application.
 ​
-> _Provide a summary of the application's user interface.
-Describe, from
-> the user's perspective, the flow of the pages in the web application._
-​
 ​
 ### View Tier
 > We have components for App, Dashboard, Login, Milk-detail, Milk-detail-customer, Milk-search, Milks, and Shopping Cart.